moby/moby/docs/sources/project/set-up-dev-env.md

 ##  Clean your host of Docker artifacts

-Docker developers run the latest stable release of the Docker software; Or Boot2docker and Docker if their machine is Mac OS X. They clean their local hosts of unnecessary Docker artifacts such as stopped containers or unused images.
-Cleaning unnecessary artifacts isn't strictly necessary but it is good practice, so it is included here.
+Docker developers run the latest stable release of the Docker software (with Boot2Docker if their machine is Mac OS X).
+They clean their local hosts of unnecessary Docker artifacts such as stopped containers or unused images.
+Cleaning unnecessary artifacts isn't strictly necessary, but it is good practice, so it is included here.

-To remove unnecessary artifacts.
+To remove unnecessary artifacts,

 1. Verify that you have no unnecessary containers running on your host.